• •

 Bind off.

-Mistletoe Knit Lace and Twisted Stitches – Reading Knit Lace Charts
+Mistletoe Knit Lace with Twisted Stitches – Reading Knit Lace Charts

 When it comes to lace knitting, unlocking the secrets of charts is just as important as the stitches themselves.
 These diagrams vividly showcase the path your work should take, guaranteeing success at every step.
 And for those who may need a little guidance, fear not!
-Our delightful accompanying video will teach you how to read the knit lace chart, ensuring no stitch (or yarn over!) gets left behind.
+Our delightful accompanying video will teach you how to read the knit lace chart.
+Let’s make sure no stitch (or yarn over!) gets left behind.

-- The chart represents the RIGHT SIDE view of the fabric
+• The chart represents the RIGHT SIDE (RS) view of the fabric

-- Each symbol has a right side instruction and a wrong side instruction, KNOW WHICH SIDE YOU ARE ON!
+• Each symbol has a right side (RS) instruction and a wrong side (WS) instruction, KNOW WHICH SIDE YOU’RE ON!

 While written patterns and charts are insightful, there’s an unmatched clarity in visual learning.
-Our tutorial goes beyond the basics, offering practical demonstrations and tips to ensure your lace project is nothing short of perfect.
+Our tutorial goes beyond the basics.
+See practical demonstrations and tips to ensure your lace project is nothing short of perfect.
 Catch the full tutorial [here] to witness the magic unfold.

 If you like this stitch pattern, you will enjoy this free knit blanket pattern in multiple sizes!

 Immerse yourself in the enchanting allure of the Mistletoe Knit Lace Blanket, exclusively designed by Marly Bird.
-Crafted with a playful lace pattern, it boasts twisted stitches that pop against the backdrop of bulky weight yarn, rendering a distinct, bold texture.
-This isn’t just a blanket; it’s an invitation to snuggle.
+Crafted with a playful lace pattern, it boasts twisted stitches that pop against the backdrop of bulky weight yarn.
+This gives a distinct, bold texture.
+This isn’t just a blanket; it’s an invitation to snuggle!

 Whether you’re draping it over a stroller or enhancing a king-sized bed, there’s a size to meet every need.
 Choose from Stroller/Baby, Crib/Toddler, Throw/Afghan, Twin, Full/Double, Queen, or King.
 Every dimension ensures that warmth and style are always within reach.

-Perfect for a range of skill levels, this pattern strikes a balance: it’s straightforward enough to engage advanced beginners, while also offering a delightful challenge for the seasoned knitter.
+Perfect for a range of skill levels, this pattern strikes a balance.
+It’s straightforward enough to engage advanced beginners but offers a delightful challenge for the seasoned knitter.
 As the fabric seamlessly flows off your needles, you’ll find the rhythm of knitting both addictive and immensely rewarding.

 The Mistletoe Knit Lace Blanket is generously available for free on the Marly Bird website.
 But if you prefer a clutter-free knitting experience, an ad-free PDF version is available for purchase.
 Dive into the luxurious blend of design and texture, and wrap yourself in the embrace of Marly Bird’s knitting magic.